ROMANS 8:

 ~ ~ ~ ~ ~ ~

-So, how exactly does the Holy Spirit fit into
+So, how exactly does the Holy Spirit fit into this new

-this new situation?
+situation?

-What are His rights, and what are His responsibilities.
+What are His rights, and what are His responsibilities?

-Perhaps the best way I can approach this subject, is to
+Perhaps the best way I can approach this subject is to

 tell you a story about an old mill.

-Like any illustration, it's bound to have its shortcomings,
+Like any illustration, it's bound to have its

-but I hope it will be helpful.
+shortcomings, but I hope it will be helpful.

 ~ ~ ~ ~ ~ ~

-As you entered the city of
+As you entered the City of Cambridge Ontario, travelling

-traveling along
+along

-Fisher Mills Rd
+Fisher Mills Road

 ,